The Economics

 The fair rebuttal

 Before the caveats, the case for all this, stated properly.
-A strategic investor seeding a company that will become a major customer is ordinary capitalism, not a trick — telecoms, airlines, and the early cloud were all built this way.
+A strategic investor seeding a company that will become a major customer is ordinary capitalism, not a trick: telecoms, airlines, and the early cloud were all built this way.
 The Azure compute OpenAI buys is genuine: real models run for real users on those servers.
-Microsoft is not paying itself; it is selling a service a willing buyer would want regardless.
+Microsoft is not paying itself; it is selling a service a willing buyer would want regardless (and since an April 2026 renegotiation OpenAI is free to buy from rival clouds too, which makes the Azure dollars more market-tested, not less30).
 And there is a sturdier point: the labs are not only spending investor money.
-A great deal of their revenue is now ordinary customers — enterprises and consumers with no equity stake — paying for a product they chose.
+A great deal of their revenue is now ordinary customers · enterprises and consumers with no equity stake · paying for a product they chose.
 The loop is real, but it is not the whole circuit.

 Three caveats to carry out of this ledger